Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part2.md

 *NOTE: .csh scripts are also provided but this tutorial assumes a bash shell is used.*

-To specify the location of any Data-Center of Embedded platforms you have installed, set the following environment variable:
+To specify the location of any Data-Center or Embedded platforms you have installed, set the following environment variable:

 ```bash
 export PLATFORM_REPO_PATHS=<path to platforms>